How to Describe Your Most Personally Rewarding College Experience

 Being Academically Challenged Every Day

 Getting my diploma was my most rewarding college experience.
 I chose my college because it was a school that was going to give me a great education.
 I was challenged every day by my courses, and I worked very hard to earn my degree.
+I dedicated myself to my studies for those four years, working hard in class and seeking out help whenever I needed it.
 I have never felt as proud as I did at my college graduation.

 Stepping Outside Your Comfort Zone and Exploring the World